 How Does Kidney Disease Affect Dogs & Cats?

-The kidney filter out and excrete toxins from the body through the urine.
+The kidneys filter out and excrete toxins from the body through the urine.
 Healthy kidneys conserve water and concentrate toxins into a smaller amount of liquid to be urinated away.
 The kidneys have a very large reserve capacity, and symptoms of failure are not seen until approximately 75% of kidney tissue is nonfunctional.
 When the kidneys are damaged, they become less able to concentrate the urine.
 Because they’re losing water in the urine, they need to drink more—but because they’re drinking more, they urinate more.
-So the first and most noticeable symptom is usually an increase in water consumption and urination ("drink-a-lot, pee-a-lot syndrome").
+So, the first and most noticeable symptom is usually an increase in water consumption and urination ("drink-a-lot, pee-a-lot syndrome").

 The measurement of urine concentration is called Urine Specific Gravity (USG).
 If the USG is low (less than 1.035 in cats, and 1.030 in dogs) and there are abnormal levels of two other compounds, then kidney function is reduced.
 The first, BUN (blood urea nitrogen), may be high if the animal is dehydrated, or eats a very high protein diet.
 However, as long as the kidneys are able to concentrate the urine, small elevations in BUN are usually not a cause for alarm.
 The second is a protein called creatinine.
-Creatinine is a more sensitive measurement of kidney function; an increase in creatinine usually means that the kidneys are having problems.
+Creatinine is a more sensitive measurement of kidney function; an increase in creatinine usually means that the kidneys are having a difficult time.
 In advanced disease, an increase in phosphorus is also seen, and indicates that 85% of kidney tissue is damaged.

 Does Too Much Protein Cause Kidney Failure in Dogs & Cats?

 The real culprit is not protein but phosphorus, which combines with calcium and gets deposited in the kidneys, causing further damage.
 Meat contains a lot of phosphorus, so the easiest way to restrict phosphorus is to restrict meat protein.
-Decreasing phosphorus intake (by restricting protein) can help some pets feel better, so it may be worth a try if the symptoms are a problem.
+Decreasing phosphorus intake (by restricting protein) can help some pets feel better, so it may be worth a try if the symptoms are bothersome.

 However, some studies have suggested that excessive restriction of protein in cats may actually cause further damage to the kidneys and other organs, because there is not enough protein for normal body maintenance and repair.
 Experts say that these diets are not appropriate for cats until the BUN (Blood Urea Nitrogen) is at least double what it should be normally (about 60-80 mg/dl), and should never be fed to kittens or healthy cats.